-Our business depends on highly qualified management, operations and flight personnel.
-As a percentage of our consolidated operating expenses, salaries, wages and benefits accounted for approximately 18.7% in 2019, 22.4% in 2018 and 23.8% in 2017.
-As of December 31, 2019, we had 3,587 employees, 2,036 of whom were pilots.
+Our business depends on our team of highly qualified flight and ground employees.
+As of December 31, 2020, we had 4,061 employees, 2,432 of whom were pilots.
 We maintain a comprehensive training program for our pilots in compliance with U.S. Federal Aviation Administration ("FAA") requirements, in which each pilot regularly attends recurrent training programs.
+In addition to the training programs provided to pilots, we also maintain comprehensive training programs for other safety-sensitive positions.

 Pilots of Atlas and Southern Air, and flight dispatchers of Atlas and Polar, are represented by the International Brotherhood of Teamsters (the "IBT").
-These employees represented approximately 58.0% of our workforce as of December 31, 2019.
-We have a five-year collective bargaining agreement ("CBA") with our Atlas pilots, which became amendable in September 2016 and a four-year CBA with the Southern Air pilots, which became amendable in November 2016.
-We also have a five-year CBA with our Atlas and Polar dispatchers, which was extended in April 2017 for an additional four years, making the CBA amendable in November 2021.
-See Note 13 to our Financial Statements for a discussion of our labor matters.
+These employees represented approximately 61.3% of our workforce as of December 31, 2020.
+We have a five-year collective bargaining agreement ("CBA") with our Atlas pilots, which became amendable in September 2016 and a four-year CBA with our Southern Air pilots, which became amendable in November 2016.
+We also have a CBA with our Atlas and Polar dispatchers, which was extended in April 2017 for an additional four years, making the CBA amendable in November 2021.
+See Note 14 to our Financial Statements for a discussion of our labor matters.